estebantechdev/dev-environment-setup/Practical Git.md

 You are in a situation where you really need to undo some commits but other people have already pulled those changes.
 How do I delete previous commits (on git and/or GitHub) We accidentally left off a file that we meant to commit

+Alternative to:
+- If you have already pushed the commit to GitHub, you will have to force push a commit with an amended message:

 ---------------------------------------------->
 Undoing Changes in Git: revert, reset, checkout, and clean – When and How to Use Them